Sweden in the Eurovision Song Contest 1993: 1993

 The winner was selected over two rounds of voting.
 After the juries had selected 5 songs for a "super final", it was revealed that the TV viewers would choose the winner by regional televoting.
 However, the voting became a bit repetitive, and televoting was not re-introduced until six years later when it was combined with regional juries.

 The winner was the dansband Arvingarna with the song "Eloise".

 At Eurovision

-Arvingarna performed thirteenth at the 1993 Eurovision Song Contest, following France's Patrick Fiori with "Mama Corsica" and preceding Ireland's Niamh Kavanagh with "In Your Eyes."
-Their performance was jaunty and colorful, with the boys standing on stage in blue suits.
-The conductor was Curt-Eric Holmquist.
-While perhaps not particularly modern, it was still very catchy, and the juries awarded it 7th place with 89 points, thereby ensuring that Sweden had qualified for the following year's contest under the newly-introduced relegation system.
+Arvingarna performed thirteenth at the 1993 Eurovision Song Contest, following 's "Mama Corsica" performed by Patrick Fiori and preceding 's "In Your Eyes" performed by Niamh Kavanagh.
+The juries awarded "Eloise" 7th place with 89 points, thereby ensuring that Sweden had qualified for the following year's contest under the newly introduced relegation system.
 The Swedish jury awarded their twelve points to eventual contest-winners Ireland.